New & Used Chevrolet Tahoe: In Depth

-The Chevrolet Tahoe is a full-size SUV that uses many of the same components as the GMC Yukon, Cadillac Escalade, and the Chevy Silverado.
+The Chevrolet Tahoe is a full-size SUV that uses many of the same components from the GMC Yukon, Cadillac Escalade, and the Chevy Silverado.
 Although it may seem outdated, the V-8 drivetrain provides the Tahoe with great off-road and towing capability.
 A new generation of Tahoe is due for arrival soon.

 The Tahoe's been a survivor because of its no-nonsense design and its durability.
 It's a competitor for the likes of the Nissan Armada, Toyota Sequoia and the Ford Expedition--but really, nothing has sold as well as GM's Chevy Tahoe/Suburban and GMC Yukon lineup.
 The Tahoe even can be seen as a competitor for vehicles like the Mercedes-Benz GL-Class, since the nicest versions overlap it in price, and can seem a bit more polished, even.The Tahoe, Chevy's newest SUV nameplate, arrived in the 1995 model year, replacing the Blazer badge and was teamed with a four-door model.
 Based on the big GM trucks, the Tahoe was powered in most cases by a big 5.7-liter V-8.
 A turbodiesel version found few applications and few buyers.
 In this generation, sold until the 1998 model year, GM added a driver-side airbag and a luxury-trim Limited package, which was sold in the 2000 model year.
 This version overlapped with the entirely new "GMT800" Chevy Tahoe, which was new for the 2000 model year.